Godparent: Numbers of sponsors

 In the early church, one sponsor seems to have been the norm, but in the early Middle Ages, there seems to have been two, one of each sex, and this practice has been largely maintained in Orthodox Christianity.
-In 888, the Catholic Council of Metz attempted to limit the number to one, but proliferation seems to have continued.
-In early 14th-century Spain, as many as 20 godparents were being chosen.
+In 888, the Catholic Council of Metz attempted to limit the number to one, but this limit seems not to have been observed.
+In early 14th-century Spain, as many as 20 godparents were being chosen for a single child.
 In England, the Synod of Worcester (1240) stipulated three sponsors (two of the same sex and one of the opposite), and this has remained the norm in the Church of England.
 The Council of Trent attempted to limit the numbers of godparents to one or two, but practice has differed across the Catholic world.